emma0411/LetsPlay/README.md

     - Web driver: to check with a spanish dictionary that the word that you are going to give is real.
     - Web driver: download an image from this animal from google.

-The difference here is that we want to learn the aniamls en english, so you have to translate it at end.
+The difference here is that we want to learn english, so you have to translate it at end.